medcomdk/dk-medcom-acknowledgement-testscripts/input/pagecontent/testscripts.md

 ### Send Acknowledgement test scripts
 When sending an Acknowledgement, a POST operation is required for all types of messages.
 All send test scripts requires that the system under test (SUT) has received a message beforehand.
 These are listed in the 'Precondition' columns in the tables, at currently it can be either a HospitalNotification or CareCommunication, depending on the systems capabilities.

-#### Use Cases
+The use case codes starts with 'R', as they represent the receiving system of a message other that the acknowledgement.

 [Test scripts for test of sending use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/Acknowledgement/v200/Send/PatientFlows&activeOnly=false&contentEntry=TEST_SCRIPTS)